 - Configuration management and deployment tools like Ansible, Puppet, Terraform, Zen Works and others;

 - Elastic Stack tools and grok functionality with ElasticSearch, Logstash and Kibana;

 - LAMP, Grav (this website), Wordpress, Typo3, many other CMSs and databases;

 - Several Queue Managers like WebSphere IBM MQ, ActiveMQ and RabbitMQ;

 - F5 LTM and GTM suite;

-- Juniper SA Box and other Juniper management applications for Firewalls and Switches;
+- Juniper SA Box and other Juniper management Firewalls and Switches;

 - Versioning management with GIT and CVS;